A product for permutation groups and topological groups: Introduction

 \section{Introduction}

 We introduce a new product for permutation groups, which we call the {\em box product}, and describe some of its striking properties.
 Our new product is non-associative.
-It takes two nontrivial permutation groups, $\gpa \leq \sym(\sta)$ and $\gpb \leq \sym(\stb)$, which may be finite or infinite, and yields an infinite permutation group $\Boxproduct{\gpa}{\gpb}{}$.
+It takes two permutation groups $\gpa \leq \sym(\sta)$ and $\gpb \leq \sym(\stb)$ such that $|\sta|, |\stb| > 1$, and yields an infinite permutation group $\Boxproduct{\gpa}{\gpb}{}$.
 The group $\Boxproduct{\gpa}{\gpb}{}$ is simple under very mild conditions on $\gpa$ and $\gpb$ (see Theorem~\ref{theorem:simplicity}), and it enjoys a universal property (see Theorem~\ref{theorem:product_as_aut_T}(\ref{item:universal})).

-When $\gpb$ is finite, the group $\Boxproduct{\gpa}{\gpb}{}$ inherits permutational properties from $\gpa$.
+The group $\Boxproduct{\gpa}{\gpb}{}$ inherits permutational properties from $\gpa$.
 For example, consider the important permutational property of {\em primitivity}.
 Because primitive actions are minimal, products typically do not preserve primitivity.
 The iconic exception to this is the wreath product in its product action:

 \begin{itemize} \item {\em $\gpa \Wr \gpb$ is primitive in its product action on $\sta^{\stb}$ if and only if $\gpa$ is primitive and not regular on $\sta$, and $\gpb$ is transitive and finite.} \end{itemize}